Correcting Breast Asymmetry

 There can also be other causes of breast asymmetry, such as postural problems (Scoliosis), other diseases (cancer, Poland’s syndrome or effects of past surgery) and Iatrogenic causes.

-Dr Douglas McManamny – Plastic and Cosmetic Surgeon is also a leading Breast Specialists for complex breast surgeries including surgical treatment for breast asymmetry, ptotic breasts (droopy breasts) and breast concavity (pigeon chest).
+Dr Douglas McManamny – Plastic and Cosmetic Surgeon is also a leading Breast Specialist Plastic Surgeons on our team for complex breast surgeries including surgical treatment for breast asymmetry, ptotic breasts (droopy breasts) and breast concavity (pigeon chest).

 How do you assess the best solution for Asymmetric Breasts?